HodeonArtz/car-reparations-app/README.md

 }
 ```

-6. Open your project on your preferred project.
+6. Open your project on your preferred web server.